Free EXIF viewer online.

 Private by design

-No upload.
-No analytics on the file.
-The reader runs in your browser.
+No upload, no analytics on the file.
+Photo parsing runs in your browser.

 What is EXIF data?